TheOdinProject/curriculum/ruby_on_rails/forms_and_authentication/project_forms.md

 1. Add a new `::new` User line which makes use of that new allow params method.
 1. Submit your form now.
 It should work marvelously (once you debug your typos)!

-#### Railsy forms with #form_tag
+#### Railsy forms with #form_with

-Now we'll start morphing our form into a full Rails form using the `#form_tag` and `#*_tag` helpers.
-There's actually very little additional help that's going on and you'll find that you're mostly just renaming HTML tags into Rails tags.
+Now we'll start morphing our form into a full Rails form using `#form-with`, which will make use of our model objects to build the form.

+1. Modify your `#new` action in the controller to instantiate a blank `User` object and store it in an instance variable called `@user`.
 1. Comment out your entire HTML form.
 It may be helpful to save it for later on if you get stuck.
-1. Convert your `<form>` tag to use a `#form_tag` helper and all of your inputs into the proper helper tags via `#*_tag` methods.
-The good thing is that you no longer need the authentication token because Rails will insert that for you automatically. `#form_tag` is soft-deprecated as stated in the current Rails Guide.
-Have a look at the older documentation for [Action View Form Helpers](https://guides.rubyonrails.org/v5.2/form_helpers.html).
+1. Convert your `<form>` tag to use a `#form_with` helper and the `@user` from your controller.
+The good thing is that you no longer need the authentication token because `form_with` method will insert that for you automatically.
-1. See the [Form Tag API Documentation](http://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html#method-i-form_tag) for a list and usage of all the input methods you can use with `#form_tag`.
+1. Generate your input fields by calling their methods on your new form object.
+See the [Action View Form Builder Documentation](https://api.rubyonrails.org/v8.0.1/classes/ActionView/Helpers/FormBuilder.html) for a list of all input methods you can use with `#form_with`.
-1. Test out your form.
-You'll need to change your `#create` method in the controller to once again accept normal top level User attributes, so uncomment the old `User.new` line and comment out the newer one.
-1. You've just finished the first step.
+1. Play with the `#input` method options -- add a default placeholder (like "<example@example.com>" for the email field), make it generate a different label than the default one (like "Your user name here"), and try starting with a value already populated.
+Some of these things you may need to Google for, but check out the [`#form_with` Rails API docs](https://api.rubyonrails.org/v6.1.1/classes/ActionView/Helpers/FormHelper.html#method-i-form_with)
+1. Test it out.

 #### Turn Turbo back ON